Timeline

 1629

-• Closing of Japan (slightly earlier than *here*)
+• Closing of Japan (slightly earlier than *here*).

 1629-1630

-• "Il Belos lor Barbadús", or War with the Bearded Left-handers is fought between Luydon and the Federation of the Channel Islands after Marcus d' l' Ysle, Master of Lundy, insults the Armoricans; Provincial and national governments stay out of the fighting.
-The Battle of the Pub (1634) is a decisive victory for the Federation as the Lundimen fled the field in horror when the only pub in the island was razed to smoldering ruins; the Master of Lundy appologises for calling the Awranech "nothing but bearded left-handers, the lot of them, and their cats".
+• "Il Belos lor Barbadús", or War with the Bearded Left-handers is fought between Lundy and the Federation of the Channel Islands after Marcus d' l' Ysle, Master of Lundy, insults the Armoricans; the provincial and national governments stay out of the fighting.
+The Battle of the Pub (1634) is a decisive victory for the Federation as the Lundimen fled the field in horror when the only pub in the island was razed to smoldering ruins; the Master of Lundy apologises for calling the Awranech "nothing but bearded left-handers, the lot of them, and their cats".
 The island is depopulated, leaving only the monks as Lundy's inhabitants.
 Legend has it that the Awranaech left the island bereft of all its cats in retribution for the insult.

 1653